GerritCodeReview/plugins_code-owners/resources/Documentation/backend-find-owners-cookbook.md

 ### <a id="ignoreParentCodeOwners">Ignore parent code owners

-To ignore code owners that are defined in the `OWNERS` file of the parent directories the [set noparent](backend-find-owners.html#setNoparent) file-level rule can be used:
+To ignore code owners that are defined in the `OWNERS` files of the parent directories the [set noparent](backend-find-owners.html#setNoparent) file-level rule can be used: